 - Takes lesser investment

-- Financial statements and audit reports are not public, while as an OPC you have to submit these details as an OPC
+- Financial statements and audit reports are not public, while an OPC you have to submit these details as an OPC

 - No mandatory audit is required for a sole proprietorship if the type of business doesn’t warrant it.